 The analysis was completed during Cohort 1 of the Analytics for a Better World Fellowship (2022) and was based on a sample of real program data.
 Outputs include an interactive choropleth and layered map showing how interventions cluster geographically, supporting more targeted and equitable implementation decisions.

-The easiest place to start is a short conversation.
+The easiest place to start is a short message.
+The contact form takes under two minutes.